 If we consider Thread Lifting a milder form of a Surgical Face Lift, logically we would assume that candidates for Thread Lifting are people who do want to correct their wrinkles, need some lifting of the face, but are not in such a stage of aging that a Surgical Face Lift would be justified.
 So, typically people in their mid thirties to mid forties are ideal candidates for this procedure.

-The function of threads in this procedure is not to permanently hold the tissue lifted but rather stimulate natural body mechanisms for building up a richer network of collagen fibers and by so let the body itself take over the role of lifting.
-That’s why the majority of threads used in this types of procedures get dissolved with time, until the ultimately disappear completely, leaving behind newly built collagen fibers, which now hold the tissues “lifted” and reducing the wrinkling and sagginess of the face.
+The function of threads in this procedure is not to hold the tissue lifted but rather stimulate natural body mechanisms for building up a richer network of collagen fibers and by so let the body itself take over the role of lifting.
+That’s why the majority of threads used in this types of procedures get dissolved with time, until the ultimately disappear fully, leaving behind newly built collagen fibers, which now hold the tissues “lifted” and reducing the wrinkling and sagginess of the face.

 What are the types of Thread Lift

 According to the life time of threads and the principle of their action, there are several types and techniques used in thread lifting.
-The treads themselves can be short lasting, long lasting and permanent.
+The treads themselves can be short lasting, long lasting .
 Additionally, they can be barbed or with cones.
 And as for the technique of thread application they depend of the type of threads, doctor’s training origin and patient’s individual case.
 Areas most commonly treated with a Thread Lift are: brows, cheeks, jowls and the neck area.
 They can also be used to give youthful tone to areas on the body such as the breasts, buttocks and upper arms.
 Vaginal threads are also available, helping to tighten the perineal muscles and vaginal passage, for both functional and aesthetic improvement.

 How much does Thread Lift cost?